SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/CISCO_ASR_Manager.md

 The page also contains a button that can be used to **Remove Unused Interfaces** from the **Detailed Interface Info** table.

+Via Measurement Configuration, you can enable or disable the polling of interface communication KPIs.

+**Enable All** button enables polling for all the interface communication KPIs.

+**Disable All** button disabled polling for all the interface communication KPIs.

+**Enable Oper.
+Up** button enables polling for all interface communication KPIs with an *Up* operation state, and disables all with a *Down* or *Admin Down* operation state.

+**Keep and Enable Oper.
+Up** button enables polling for all interface communication KPIs with an *Up* operation state, and disables all with a *Admin Down* operation state.

 ### Detailed Interface Info - Rx

 This page displays the **Detailed** **Interface Info - Rx** table.